 1. Secret Agent Passports:

 We made fake agent passports from around the world.
 The Passports let them keep track of what they had to do next and provided some excitement for coming "Spy Classes".
-(You can print our passports by clicking on the images below.)

 2. Secret Agent Names: